-Donating Your Mom’s Winnie the Pooh Collectibles
+Donating Your Mom’s Pooh Bear Collectibles

 Donate Pooh Bear Items

-My answer is absolutely!
+My answer is with great excitement!
 I am always honored and humbled to – in my words – “to take care of their collection”.

 Deb Hoffmann - 414-708-0633